Riley-Py/UWaterloo-Work/EARTH 121/Week 2/Minerals (Pt. 1).md

 - Most abundant mineral family are the silicates
 	- Consists of the most abundant elements in [[Elements|Earth's crust]]
 	- Silicon and oxygen bond to form [[Introduction To Rocks|silicate tetrahedron]]
-		- Bonds with other elements, like aluminium and i
+		- Bonds with other elements, like aluminum and iron